rebcabin/tangledown/README.md

 #### Accumulate

 Tangledown is a little compiler, a silly compiler.
-We could go all highfalutin' and write it in state-machine and parser-combinator style, and then it would be very pretty and easy to explain to a Haskell programmer or compiler theorist.
-However, we want to make it
+We could go all highfalutin' and write it in state-machine and parser-combinator style, and then it would be much bigger, very pretty, and easy to explain to a Haskell programmer or compiler theorist.
+However, we want to make Tangledown

 - very short